 - Learn more about specific events or triggers that activate your biases.
 This will help you address and nullify them over some time.

 - Prevent irrelevant information from clouding your judgment during interviews.
-If something doesn’t affect a candidate’s performance, then it shouldn’t prevent their selection.
+If something doesn’t affect a candidate’s performance, it shouldn’t prevent their selection.

 Knowing When to Seek Advice

 It is essential to seek help from experienced recruiters who know how to take an interview.
-You can also read several interview technique-related pdf books for more clarity.
+You can also read several interview types-related pdf books for more clarity.
 It can help you in the following situations:

 - Attend training courses to learn more about how to interview job seekers.
 Learning new skills is always a good thing.